aceontech/MarkupKitLint/README.md

 # MarkupKitLint
-Linting and validation utilities for MarkupKit which integrate with Xcode.
+Linting and validation utilities for MarkupKit integrated into Xcode.

 ## mklint.sh